tweag/python-monorepo-example/2017-11-16-linear-streams.md

   (>>=) :: m a ->. (a ->. m b) ->. m b
 ```

+`a ->. b` stands for a [linear function](https://github.com/ghc-proposals/ghc-proposals/pull/111).
 For streams, the type of `>>=` enforces that a stream reference is
 used linearly in the continuation.
 The consequence is that when
 we use a stream reference more than once, like we use `s` in the `fromHandle`
 example above, this breaks the linearity constraints from `>>=`, and the
 error is caught at compile time!
+Moreover, the handle `h` can't be closed before invoking `fromHandle` or the
+typechecker would notice that the handle is used more than once.

 # Linear vs affine streams

 Linear types ensure both that the effects are not duplicated and the
-resources are properly freed, do we really need the latter?
+resources are properly freed.
+Do we really need the latter?
 After all, in the previous discussion, we are only concerned with our
 stream references not being used more than once.
-It turns out, that sometimes we want to store or get linear arguments
+It turns out that sometimes we want to carry linear values inside
-in streams, and we can only achieve this if the stream references are
+streams, and we can only achieve this if the stream references are
 linear.

 Suppose we are writting a program which is written both in Java and